-Fraud, Waste and Abuse Prevention
+Fraud.
+Waste and Abuse Prevention

 Access Behavioral Health works with the Health Plans to prevent, detect, and correct fraud, waste, and abuse activities.
-The ABH Compliance Program is intended to establish methods for consistent adherence to 1221 West Lakeview Avenue • Pensacola • Florida • 32501 • Tel: 1.866.477.6725 • Fax: 1.850.469.3661 applicable laws, regulations, and requirements governing Corporate Compliance as well as for preventing, detecting, and investigating fraud, abuse, and overpayment.
+The ABH Compliance Program is intended to establish methods for consistent adherence to applicable laws, regulations, and requirements governing Corporate Compliance as well as for preventing, detecting, and investigating fraud, abuse, and overpayment.
 ABH has established a centralized mechanism via the Corporate Compliance Program, the Anti-Fraud Unit, and the Quality Management Committee (and subcommittees), to track compliance and achieve the goal of preventing fraud and abuse.
 These mechanisms have created a corporate culture of strict adherence to federal, state, and local laws.
-The ABH Fraud, Waste and Abuse Plan is structured to demonstrate our commitment to the highest standards of ethical conduct, to prevent and deter criminal activity, and to encourage employees to report potential problems that will allow for appropriate internal inquiry and corrective action.
+The ABH Fraud, Waste and Abuse Plan is structured to demonstrate commitment to the highest standards of ethical conduct, to prevent and deter criminal activity, and to encourage employees to report potential problems that will allow for appropriate internal inquiry and corrective action.